mjcurry/mjcurry/README.md

 That includes:

 - Building internal platforms that reduce manual work and operational drag
-- Designing AI-assisted workflows for support, sales, underwriting, and knowledge work
+- Designing AI-assisted workflows for support, sales, marketing, and knowledge work
 - Leading engineering teams through roadmap execution, delivery, and technical decision-making
-- Integrating complex systems across core business apps, cloud services, communication platforms, and custom applications
 - Turning early-stage ideas into practical tools people can actually use

 ---